Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Mark Mey - Transocean Ltd.

 Thank you, Jeremy and good day to all.
 During today's call, I will recap our third quarter results and discuss our balance sheet and liquidity position.
-I'll also provide an update to our 2017 guidance and a early (15:28) look at our 2018 cost expectations and discuss our liquidity forecast.
+I'll also provide an update to our 2017 guidance, an early look at our 2018 cost expectations and discuss our liquidity forecast.
 Finally, I will provide an update on the Songa Offshore acquisition.

 For the third quarter 2017, we reported net loss attributable to controlling interest of $1.42 billion or $3.62 per diluted share.
 As detailed in our earnings press release, third quarter results included net unfavorable items principally related to our previously announced $1.39 billion impairment on the retirement of six floaters.
 Excluding the net unfavorable items, adjusted net income was $64 million, or $0.16 per diluted share.